Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their mitigation: Introduction

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:separatecharacterization}, we present a simple scheme using an ancilla to characterize the target qubit's state preparation and readout errors separately.
-In Sec.~\ref{sec:completemitigation}, we discuss how the characterized state preparation and readout errors can be mitigated.
+In Sec.~\ref{sec:separatecharacterization}, we present a simple scheme using an ancilla to characterize the target qubit's state preparation and measurement errors separately.
+In Sec.~\ref{sec:completemitigation}, we discuss how the characterized state preparation and readout errors can be separately mitigated.
 In Sec.~\ref{sec:comparison}, we compare our proposed mitigation scheme with the standard readout mitigation (which does not characterize the state preparation error) and illustrate the difference in mitigated outcomes for simple circuits.
-In Sec.~\ref{sec:experimental}, we present results from experiments performed on cloud IBM quantum computers to demonstrate our theoretical proposal.
+To showcase the practicalness of our separate characterization and mitigation schemes, we present results from experiments performed on cloud IBM quantum computers to demonstrate our theoretical proposal in Sec.~\ref{sec:separatecharacterization} and ~\ref{sec:comparison}.
 We make concluding remarks in Sec.~\ref{sec;conclusion}.
-Furthermore, in Appendix~\ref{app:LLM}, we show that the algorithmic cooling idea of Laflamme, Lin, and Mor can also lead to the separate characterization of state preparation and readout errors despite the fact that the equations to be solved are nonlinear and more complicated.
-In Appendix~\ref{app:CNOT}, we present the zero-noise extrapolation of CNOT errors when characterizing the state preparation and readout errors.